Henry Tonks: Later life

-Tonks succeeded Frederick Brown as Slade Professor of Fine Art from 1918 to 1930, although he initially turned down the appointment in favour of Walter Sickert, only taking it up when Sickert declined the position.
+Tonks succeeded Frederick Brown as Slade Professor of Fine Art from 1918 to 1930, although he initially turned down the appointment in favour of Walter Sickert, only taking it up when Sickert declined it.
 Further post-war students included Thomas Monnington, William Coldstream, Helen Lessore and Philip Evergood.
 Lessore, who founded the Beaux Arts Gallery with her husband Frederick Lessore in 1923, described him as "a towering, dominating figure, about 6ft.
 4in. tall, lean and ascetic looking, with large ears, hooded eyes, a nose dropping vertically from the bridge like an eagle's beak and quivering camel-like mouth".

 He retired in 1930, and declined the offer of a knighthood.
 An exhibition of his work was held in London at the Tate Gallery in 1936, only the second retrospective at the Tate for a living British artist.
 He died at his home in Chelsea.